juleigha/ConsoleStuff/README.md

 # ConsoleStuff

-Random peices of OOP and functional code I used to try different concepts.
+Random pieces of OOP and functional code I used to try different concepts.
 Much more to be uploaded from old storage...